Employer Liability: Connecticut

 - Employers may face fines for blacklisting an employee to prevent future employment.
 See Blacklisting.

-- Both public and private employers are subject to penalties for violation of the state's whistleblowing statute.
+- Employers are subject to penalties for violation of the state's whistleblowing statute.
 See Whistleblowing.

-- Both public and private employers are liable for damages, including punitive damages, for violating the rights of employees under the U.S. and State Constitutions.
+- Employers are liable for damages, including punitive damages, for violating the rights of employees under the U.S. and State Constitutions.
 See Violation of Constitutional Rights.

 - No officer or member of an organization is liable for the unlawful acts of individuals unless they were approved of or condoned.
 See Liability of Officers and Agents.